-2022 Water Quality Report Starr-Iva Water and Sewer District System #0420005
+2024 Water Quality Report Starr-Iva Water and Sewer District System #0420005

 We're pleased to provide you with this year's Annual Water Quality Report.
 We want to keep you informed about the water and services we have delivered to you over the past year.
-Our goal is to provide a safe and dependable supply of drinking water.
+Our goal is to provide you a safe and dependable supply of drinking water.
 We are committed to ensuring the quality of your water.
-The source of our water is Anderson Joint Regional Water System that treats water from Lake Hartwell.
+The source of our water is the Anderson Joint Regional Water System that treats water from Lake Hartwell.
+Our raw water sources are most susceptible to contamination from runoff or environmental conditions

-A Source Water Assessment Plan has been prepared for our system by SCDHEC.
-If you have any questions about this report, our source water assessment or concerning your water utility, or if you do not have internet access, please contact Patrick Jackson, General Manager, at 864-352-6717.
-We want you, our neighbors, and valued customers, to be informed about your water utility.
+We want you, our neighbors and valued customers, to be informed about your water utility.
 Feel free to attend any of our regularly scheduled meetings on the 2nd Tuesday of each month at 7:00 pm at the district office located at 104 Roy Arnold Rd., Starr, SC.

 This report shows our water quality and what it means.
 Starr-Iva Water and Sewer District routinely monitors constituents in your drinking water according to Federal and State laws.
-As water travels over the land or underground, it can pick up substances or contaminants such as microbes and chemicals.
-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
+As water travels over land or underground, it can pick up substances or contaminants such as microbes and chemicals.
+All drinking water, including bottled drinking water, may be reasonably expected to contain at least some small amounts of constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.
+A lead service line inventory was completed throughout our system in 2024...
+For more information on this inventory, please contact our office at 864-352-6717.

-The table below shows the results of our monitoring for the period of January 1st to December 31st, 2022.
+The table below shows the results of our monitoring for the period of January 1st to December 31st, 2024.
 In this table you will find the following terms and abbreviations: